The Magic of Majuli Island – One of the Best Places to Visit in Assam

 If you would like to visit Kaziranga National Park, another spot on our list of the best places to visit in Assam, after having been in Majuli island, you will need to backtrack to Jorhat and get an auto rickshaw to the bus station.
 Find a bus headed west (for example to Tezpur or Guwahati), and ask to be stopped at Kohora Market, right in front of the entrance to the Kaziranga National Park.

-Our tips and recommendations for visiting Kaziranga National Park will be published in a separate post.
+Our tips and recommendations for visiting Kaziranga National Park are published in this post.

 How to get around Majuli island